-- a.
-Symptom-limited activity

 - b.
-Light aerobic exercise and activity without head impact

-- c.
-Non-contact practice with progressive resistance training
+Light aerobic exercise without resistance. - c.
+Sport-specific exercise and activity without head impact exposure. - d.
+Non-contact practice with progressive resistance training. - e.
+Unrestricted training. - f.
+Unrestricted return-to-sport.

-- d.
-Unrestricted training

-- e.
-Unrestricted return-to-sport

 The above stepwise progression will be supervised by a health care provider with expertise in concussion, with it being typical for each step in the progression to last at least 24 hours.